 The CPI's capture of the All India Kisan Sabha and attempts to use its organization and cadres to campaign in support of Pakistan led to the resignation of Swami Sahajanand, the founder of the Sabha.
 Sahajanand complained that the communists were deliberately using the organs of the Kisan Sabha to propagate the Pakistan policy of the party in contravention of the decision of the Sabha three years earlier to remain neutral on the question.
 The ML, however, remained highly suspicious of the aims of the communists.
 Liaquat cautioned Muslims against the danger of communism to Islam.
 As he stated during a public meeting, Muslims were greatly mistaken if they thought that communism would secure Pakistan for them.
-By following such a path, the Muslims might 'secure Pakistan of the conception of communism, but they would not be able to secure the Pakistan of Islamic conception.'
+By following such a path, the Muslims might 'secure Pakistan of Islamic conception.'
 Jinnah summed up the ML's message to the Muslim voters when he told a meeting in Allahabad that they were not to vote for personalities.
 They were to vote for a ML candidate even if the candidate was a lamp-post because 'he stood for Pakistan and the Muslim nation's freedom.'

-163 Hatim Alavi to Jinnah, 23 July 1945, QA Papers, Vol. 10, 747.
+&lt;sup>163 Hatim Alavi to Jinnah, 23 July 1945, QA Papers, Vol. 10, 747.

-164 Sehba Lakhnavi, Majaz ek Ahang: Zindagi, Shakhsiyat, Fann (Karachi, 1967), 57-58.
+&lt;sup>164 Sehba Lakhnavi, Majaz ek Ahang: Zindagi, Shakhsiyat, Fann (Karachi, 1967), 57-58.